joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6241202/2025/03/29/francisco-lindor-mets-offense-astros/

 **USC leans on freshmen to get past Kansas State, advance to Elite Eight**\
-`Juju Watkins’ absence and Ayoka Lee’s presence made this No. 1-No. 5 matchup one of the biggest toss-ups of the third round.`\
+`JuJu Watkins' absence and Ayoka Lee's presence made this No. 1-No. 5 matchup one of the biggest toss-ups of the third round.`\
 https://nytimes.com/athletic/6241144/2025/03/29/usc-kansas-state-sweet-sixteen-analysis/

 **Double plays spoil Justin Verlander's Giants debut**\